asifulhaque087/kaj-bazar/README.md

 * The `client` folder contains the frontend code.
 * The frontend application is built using `React`, `Typescript` and `Tailwindcss`.

-### Microservices
-* The `microservices` folder contains all the backend code for the application's services.
-* The services can be started either individually from the terminal or via docker compose.

-### Volumes
-* The `volumes` folder contains files that are used to run services for local development.

 ## Running Locally
 * To start the services locally, you need to first start the required services inside the docker compose file.